ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When using the scope format as defined in this section, the permission set ("Tperm") of each admin scope entry MUST include the "List" permission.
 It follows that, when expressing permissions for Administrators of OSCORE groups as defined in this document, an admin scope entry has the least significant bit of "Tperm" always set to 1.

 Therefore, an Administrator is always allowed to retrieve a list of existing group configurations.
-The exact elements included in the returned list are determined by the Group Manager, based on the group name patterns specified in the admin scope entries of the Administrator's Access Token, as well as on possible filter criteria specified in the request from the Administrator (see {{collection-resource-get}} and {{collection-resource-fetch}}).
+The exact elements included in the returned list are determined by the Group Manager, based on the group name patterns specified in the admin scope entries of the Administrator's access token, as well as on possible filter criteria specified in the request from the Administrator (see {{collection-resource-get}} and {{collection-resource-fetch}}).

 Building on the above, the same single scope can include user scope entries as well as admin scope entries, whose specific format is defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}} and earlier in this section, respectively.
 The two types of scope entries can be unambiguously distinguished by means of the least significant bit of their permission set "Tperm", which has value 0 for the user scope entries and 1 for the admin scope entries.

-The coexistence of user scope entries and admin scope entries within the same scope makes it possible to issue a single Access Token, in case the requesting Client wishes to be a user for some OSCORE groups and at the same time Administrator for some (other) OSCORE groups under the same Group Manager.
+The coexistence of user scope entries and admin scope entries within the same scope makes it possible to issue a single access token, in case the requesting Client wishes to be a user for some OSCORE groups and at the same time Administrator for some (other) OSCORE groups under the same Group Manager.

 ## On Using Group Name Patterns